-The current system serves the demands of social adequacy in the following ways:

-First, the amount of the basic "pension" (called the primary insurance amount, or PIA) is skewed to favor lower-paid employees.
+The current system also serves the demands of social adequacy.
+The amount of the basic "pension" (called the primary insurance amount, or PIA) is skewed to favor lower-paid employees.
 A worker's PIA is determined by his or her career-average earnings.
 Before averaging, earnings from years before the worker's 60th birthday are indexed to changes in the national average wage, up to the year the worker turns 60.
-Earnings at ages 60 and later are included in the calculation of average earnings at nominal value.
-The 35 highest indexed earnings are averaged and then divided by 12, and the resulting amount is called the average indexed monthly earnings (AIME).
-For workers reaching age 62 in 2006, the PIA is calculated using the following formula:
+Earnings at ages 60 and later are included in the calculation of average earnings without indexing.
+The 35 highest indexed and age 60 and later earnings are averaged and then divided by 12, and the resulting amount is called the average indexed monthly earnings (AIME).
+For workers reaching age 62 in 2014, the PIA is calculated using the following formula:

-90% of AIME up to \$680, plus 32% of AIME from \$680 up to \$4,100, plus 15% of AIME exceeding \$4,100.
+90% of AIME up to \$816, plus 32% of AIME from \$816 up to \$4,917, plus 15% of AIME exceeding \$4,917.
+8

-The PIA formula percentages (90, 32, and 15) remain the same from year to year, but the "bend points," the dollar amounts where the percentages change (\$680 and \$4,100), increase each year based on increases in the national average wage.
+The PIA formula percentages (90 percent, 32 percent, and 15 percent) remain the same from year to year, but the "bend points," the dollar amounts where the percentages change (\$816 and \$4,917), increase each year based on increases in the national average wage.
 The PIA is indexed to changes in the "consumer price index for urban workers and clerical workers" (CPI-W) beginning with December of the year the worker attains age 62, and this indexing continues once a worker has retired.
 Indexing earnings to changes in the national average wage helps to ensure that initial Social Security benefits incorporate changes in living standards over a worker's career, and indexing benefits to changes in the CPI helps to ensure that the buying power of Social Security benefits remains the same after a worker begins receiving benefits.